DN-debug/peux-os-sitebuild/src/pages/index.md

           that may vary from one desktop flavor to the other.
   - content: >
       ***Peux OS*** comes with four different desktop flavors: XFCE, LXQt, and KDE.
 XFCE is the flagship.
-Out of these three versions: KDE, LXQt, and XFCE are the highly configured ones.
+Out of these three versions: LXQt, and XFCE are the highly configured ones.

       Please note that if you are using UnetBootin/Etcher, then the boot process